k-k-s/Behaviour_Cloning/README.md

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-The following resources can be found in this github repository:
-* drive.py
-* video.py
-* writeup_template.md

 The simulator can be downloaded from the classroom.
 In the classroom, we have also provided sample data that you can optionally use to help train your model.